 - How often will I have treatment?

-- How many extra hospital visits will be involved?
+- How many hospital visits will be involved?

-- What treatment can I have if I withdraw from the trial?
+- What treatment can I have if I leave before the end of the trial?

 - If I benefit from the treatment, can I carry on with it after the trial ends?